zsiki/ls/doc/source/usersguide.rst

 #.
 Add one or more points to the *Used Points* list, which you would like to calculate coordinates for.
 If you would like to change the *Used Points* list, use the *Remove* button.
 #.
 Click on the *Calculate* button.
 #.
 Result of calculation is displayed automatically in result widget and sent to the log file.
 #.
-You can change settings in the dialog and press calculate to make another calculation, use the *Reset* button to reset the dialog to its original state.
+You can change settings in the dialog and press *Calculate* to make another calculation, use the *Reset* button to reset the dialog to its original state.

 .. figure:: images/u16.png
    :scale: 80 %